waynegraham/omeka-quickstart/README.md

 ### Adding Themes ###
-You can find theme packages at http://omeka.org/add-ons/themes/ click on the theme image to make sure it will work with Omeka 2.0
+You can find theme packages at http://omeka.org/add-ons/themes/ click on the theme image to make sure it will work with this version of Omeka.